pellcorp/creality-wiki/docs/klicky.md

 sync
 ```

-### Config Overrides

-If you have pellcorp-overrides in github but not stored locally, [you need to recreate the /usr/data/pellcorp-overrides directory](config_overrides.md#create-local-repo) before running the installer.sh!

 ### Run the installer

+!!! note

+    If you have pellcorp-overrides in github but not stored locally, [you need to recreate the ~/pellcorp-overrides directory](config_overrides.md#create-local-repo) before running the installer.sh!

 To run the script, you must specify the probe you want to use.